General information

 Part I (online)

-Part I of Urban Heritage Strategies (UHS) aims to develop a better understanding of the complex relationship between urban development and heritage management.
-The online course covers the holistic context of the historic city in its economic, social and environmental dimensions.
+Part I of Urban Heritage Strategies (UHS) aims to develop a better understanding of the complex relationship between urban development and heritage management in cities under siege.
+The online course covers the holistic context of the historic city in its economic, social, environmental and cultural dimensions.
 Besides, it looks into the management, planning and governance of the historic city.
 In this way, urban management tools will be brought into relation with heritage conservation and vice versa.
-You will learn about the potentials, challenges, and risks the historic cities face.
+You will learn about the potentials, challenges and risks the historic cities face.
 At the end of Part I of UHS, you will be able to explain how different urban disciplines interact with heritage conservation.
-You will get to know specific urban heritage conservation approaches, like the Historic Urban Landscape Approach, and learn about Heritage Impact Assessment tools.
+You will get to know specific urban heritage conservation approaches.

 Part II (on-site)

-In Part II you will refresh and apply the knowledge gained in the first part of the course.
-Based on the case study introductions and your own observations after a site visit, you will be guided to develop a strategic action plan.
+In Part II, you will refresh and apply the knowledge gained in the first part of the course.
+Based on the assignments as conducted in your case city, you will be guided to develop a strategic action plan for the historic core affected by military conflict and lack of maintenance.
 This means that you will learn to critically reflect on and apply urban heritage strategies to your own practice, which involves the consideration of different perspectives of related disciplines to your local case.
-By the end of Part II, you will have a draft version of a strategic action plan for the case city, which you will then present to the Nijmegen municipality.
+By the end of Part II, you will have a draft version of a strategic action plan for the case city, which you will then present.

 Am I suitable for this training course?